GovernanceIsAlignment/OpenCall/README.md

 AI Safety is about "building AGI so it's safe/aligned to human values".

-The wrong assumption being that the outcomes of the creation of AGI depends on how "safe" and "aligned" it is.
-That what impact such an event will have on the world/economy/human society, is dependent on how intrinsically "safe/aligned".
+The wrong assumption being that the outcomes of the creation of AGI depend on how "safe" and "aligned" it is.
+That what impact such an event will have on the world/economy/human society, depends on how intrinsically "safe/aligned" the AGI/ASI is.

+### On the Unforeseen Consequences of Intervening in Complex Systems
 Let's draw an analogy here:

-Throughout history, humans have introduced species into foreign environments, which in the overwhelming majority of such cases, concluded with an "Oh shit" moment.\
+Throughout history, humans have purposefully introduced species into foreign environments, which in the overwhelming majority of such cases, concluded with an "Oh shit" moment.\
 You can google "Cane toad Australia".